 Are you considering trade school for your career training, but aren’t quite sure how to pay for it?
-While trade school programs can be more affordable than traditional college, it doesn’t hurt to get a little financial help.
-This is especially true when it comes to scholarships and grants, which are both essentially free money you can use to fund your schooling, if you qualify.
+While trade school programs can be more affordable than traditional college, you might need assistance to cover the total cost.
+Scholarships and grants can be a great option, because they are both essentially “free money” (meaning money you do not have to pay back) that you can use to help fund your schooling, if you qualify.

-If you’re like most people, you may not yet be aware of the fact that trade school students are eligible for the same types of federal grants and scholarships that traditional college students are entitled to.
+If you’re like most people, you might not know that trade school students are eligible for the same types of federal grants and scholarships as traditional college students.

-In this article, we’ll look at trade school grants and scholarships from every angle so you’ll be better equipped to find, apply for and secure funding to help you pay for your trade school education.
+In this article, we’ll break down trade school grants and scholarships so you’ll be better equipped to find, apply for, and secure funding to help you pay for your trade school education.

 Grants vs Scholarships: What’s the Difference?

-Grants and scholarships have one primary thing in common: both are free money you can use to help fund trade school.
+Grants and scholarships have one primary thing in common: both are free money (meaning money you don’t have to pay back) that you can use to help fund your trade school training.
 The major difference is where you are getting that money and how it is obtained.
-[1]

 Federal Grants

-The federal Pell Grant is the most widely applied for and distributed form of federal financial aid.
-This is a need-based grant, which does not have to be paid back if you finish your degree or trade school program.
+The Federal Pell Grant is the most widely applied for and distributed form of federal financial aid.
+This is a need-based grant, which does not have to be paid back (except under certain circumstances.)

 Scholarships

-Unlike federal grants, scholarships are awarded through a wide array of institutions, businesses, organizations, private individuals and many more.
+Unlike federal grants, scholarships are awarded through a wide array of institutions, businesses, organizations, private individuals and many more sources.
 Like grants, scholarships are free money and do not need to be paid back.

 However, with scholarships, there is not just one universal application.
 Each scholarship you apply for will have its own set of criteria and application process.
-Essay contests are the most popular, but you may also find scholarships that require a video application or other requirements.
-It’s always important to read the rules very carefully before you apply to avoid disqualifying yourself.
+Essay contests are common, but you may find scholarships that require a video application, interview, or other requirements.
+It’s always important to read the rules very carefully before you apply.

-Needs based: These scholarships may be internal or external and are awarded based on financial need.
+- Need-Based Scholarships: These scholarships are awarded based on financial need.
 Needs-based scholarships are intended to help students who would not otherwise be able to afford a trade school education due to low income.

 Top Scholarships for Trade School Students